 A few weeks ago we started to get “boiled” here in Vancouver and I think I “spit out” about 5 no bake desserts during that time.
 Global warming at its finest because it is only May.
-I made ice cream a gazillion times, popsicles (many versions to come out soon), no bake black bean brownies (want that one soon?) and these Healthy Key Lime Pie Bars.
+I made healthy chocolate ice cream a gazillion times, vanilla popsicles), no bake black bean brownies and these healthy key lime pie bars.

 They turned out purely sensational!
 In all honesty, I never had a key lime anything in my life.
 That is an issue with me and many traditional local treats.
 But I thought to myself “How hard could it be – limes, cream and sugar?!”.
 I contemplated for the longest time whether to buy a 2 lbs bag of key limes and opted out for 2 regular limes.
 Add another 5 simple ingredients and you have show stopping dessert within minutes!